 - Loss of taste or smell that cannot be attributed to another health condition

 - Any other symptom(s) as currently identified by the CDC at this link

 If the student attests “yes” to any of these items, the student will not be permitted on campus.
 The student will need to contact their Course Director or Faculty member and will be asked to complete their course work remotely, if feasible, and to follow the CDC’s guidance regarding What to do if you are sick with coronavirus disease 2019 (COVID-19), as appropriate.
 If the student cannot complete their course work remotely, the student should communicate with their Course Director and Student Support team regarding available options.
 After a student’s attestation is completed on Full Sail One, Full Sail One will provide the Student Support team with a report of anyone who answers “yes” to one of the attestation questions, and this team will work with the Faculty on how to support their students and learning environments.

 If a student is suspected of having or is confirmed to have COVID-19, the student’s Course Director or Faculty member should report this to the Student Support team immediately.
 The campus areas in which the student had recently been will be cleaned and disinfected, as appropriate.
-A member of the Student Support team will contact the student to determine who the student had been in close contact with—within 6 feet of for more than 15 minutes—in the previous 48 hours.
+A member of the Student Support team will contact the student to determine who the student had been in close contact with, per the CDC definition, in the previous 48 hours.
 The list generated will be used to determine who will be notified and informed that they were near someone who has a potential positive COVID-19 test.
 The student’s identity will be kept confidential consistent with applicable law.

 Faculty and staff will be trained to be mindful of complying with all obligations regarding confidential treatment of all student medical information, including COVID-19 test results.